superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

       description: 'Name of the S3 bucket',
     })

-    // Output the EC2 instance ID
-    new CfnOutput(this, 'EC2InstanceId', {
-      value: ec2Instance.instanceId,
-    })

-    // Output the Security Group IDs
-    new CfnOutput(this, 'EC2SecurityGroupId', {
+    // Output the RDS Security Group ID for easy reference new CfnOutput(this, 'RDSSecurityGroupId', {
-      value: ec2SecurityGroup.securityGroupId,
-    })
-    new CfnOutput(this, 'RDSSecurityGroupId', {
       value: rdsSecurityGroup.securityGroupId,
     })